 After you’ve finished designing the layout in MIT App Inventor 2, click the Blocks tab to go to the block editing page, where you can define all of the logic.

-The Bluetooth list of available connections was initialised first, as seen in the block editing window.
+The Bluetooth list of available connections was initialized first, as seen in the block editing window.
 Then, according to our Arduino code, a button function is set to send the device id, as shown in the figure below.

 Finally, download and install the App.apk from the MIT App Inventor 2 page on your Android phone.
 Congratulation!
 You have finished the software and coding components of your Arduino Bluetooth wireless locking system.